Sanité Bélair

-Suzanne Bélair, called Sanite Bélair, (c.
+Suzanne Bélair, called Sanité Bélair, (c.
 1781 – 5 October 1802), was a Haitian revolutionary and lieutenant in the army of Toussaint Louverture.

-Born an affranchi in Verrettes, Haiti, she married Brigade commander and later General Charles Bélair in 1796.
+Born an affranchi in Verrettes, Haiti.
+In 1796 she married Brigade commander and later General Charles Bélair, a nephew, aide-de-camp, and lieutenant to Toussaint Louverture and who had rallied to the Saint-Domingue general Maynaud and the French Republic.
 She was an active participant in the Haitian Revolution, became a sergeant and later a lieutenant during the conflict with French troops of the Saint-Domingue expedition.

+Suzanne, known by the nickname Sanité, was a freedwoman born in Verrettes in 1781.
+Sanité Bélair urged her husband to side with the independence movement.